Buffet lines are terrible, but let's try to improve them using computer simulations

 Another way to slice the data is to look at the distribution for the time it takes to “finish” for each person.
 I ended up using my own library convoys for this.

 In the chart above, I grouped the arrival rates into slightly larger buckets so it’s easier to follow.
 From both the charts above, we can see that the critical rate for this method seems to be around 0.8-1.0 arrivals per second.
 Below that, and everyone gets their food eventually.
 Above that, and the system turns into gridlock.
-From the cohort chart (the one just above), you can see that less than 100% of the people that enter the system ever exit.
+From the cohort chart (the second one), you can see that less than 100% of the people that enter the system ever exit.
 Poor them!

 Comparing all methods for a single rate shows that the “Rogue” method and the “Don’t go backwards” are roughly similar up until ~0.6 arrivals per second: